Hair Growth & Hair Health

 Key Nutrients for Hair Growth

-Certain vitamins and minerals play a key role in maintaining healthy hair growth:
+Certain nutrients play a central role in maintaining healthy hair follicles and growth cycles.

 - Zinc and Hair Growth: Does Zinc Help Prevent Hair Loss?